This post was analyzed for mistakes and other content in January 2019, as part of an effort to engage in self-criticism.

 “My country, Zimbabwe, is the innocent victim of spiteful sanctions imposed by the United States and other powers and these countries have for some reason maintained these sanctions for some 16 years now.
 As a country, we are being collectively punished for exercising the one primordial principle enshrined in the United Nations Charter, that of sovereign independence.
 We are being punished for doing what all other nations have done, that is, possessing and owning their natural resources, and listening to and responding to the basic needs of our people.
 Those who have imposed these sanctions would rather have us pander to their interests at the expense of the basic needs of the majority of our people.
 As long as these economic and financial sanctions remain in place, Zimbabwe capacity to fully and effectively implement Agenda 2030 is deeply curtailed.
 I repeat my call to Britain and the United States and their allies to remove the illegal and unjustified sanctions against my country and its people…Our common commitment to leaving no one behind demands that we address the plight of peoples still living under colonialism and occupation.
 The people of Palestine have lived under occupation and persecution for over 49 years.
 It is high time that the United Nations, in particular the Security Council, fulfills its Charter duties and obligations…We urge the holding of the independence referendum for the Saharawis without much further delay.”

 Later in the year, Mugabe said at an international conference about climate change that climate change is “a reality taking a toll on our people.
 The water situation in my country is dire.”
-Once again, this casts doubt if he would “be glad” that Trump was elected.
+Once again, this casts doubt if he would “be glad” that the orange menace was elected.
 Regardless, by the end of the year, in a state of the nation address, Mugabe talked about victim friendly systems to fight “gender-based violence,” regional industrialization strategy, and thousands of houses created in Zimbabwe, thanks to the Zanu-PF government.
 The year ended with the reassertion once again that Mugabe was standing as the Zanu-PF’s candidate for president in the 2018 elections.